American Paul Beatty's race satire wins Man Booker Prize

-LONDON Paul Beatty was on Tuesday named as the first American to win the prestigious Man Booker fiction prize, for "The Sellout", a biting satire on race relations in the United States.
+LONDON Oct 25 Paul Beatty was on Tuesday named as the first American to win the prestigious Man Booker fiction prize for "The Sellout", a biting satire on race relations in the United States.

-The narrator of "The Sellout", an African-American called "Bonbon" tries to put his Californian town back on the map, from which it has been officially removed, by re-introducing slavery and segregation in its high school.

-The language is uncompromising and may offend some readers.
-So might some of the content - one old black film actor asks to become Bonbon's slave - as Beatty lampoons racial stereotypes.
-The protagonist's father is unjustly shot by police.

 "It plunges into the heart of contemporary American society with absolutely savage wit of the kind I haven't seen since Swift or Twain," she said.